Govcraft/acton-ern/README.md

-# quasar-qrn
+# akton-arn

 ## Overview

-The `quasar-qrn` crate provides a Rust-based implementation for handling Quasar Resource Names (QRNs), enabling the generation, parsing, and management of QRNs within the Quasar framework.
-This crate is designed to support cloud-native solutions for Federal, State, and Local government agencies by offering robust, type-safe, and efficient QRN management capabilities.
-The functionality includes constructing, parsing, validating, and manipulating QRNs according to the specified hierarchical structure used within various services.
+The `akton-arn` crate provides a Rust-based implementation for handling Akton Resource Names (Arns), enabling the generation, parsing, and management of Arns within the Akton framework.
+This crate is designed to support cloud-native Akton-based solutions by offering robust, type-safe, and efficient Arn management capabilities.
+The functionality includes constructing, parsing, validating, and manipulating Arns according to the specified hierarchical structure used within various services.

-## Quasar Resource Name (QRN) System
+## Akton Resource Name (Arn) System

-### What is QRN?
+### What is Arn?

-The Quasar Resource Name (QRN) is a structured identifier used within the Quasar framework to uniquely identify and manage hierarchical actors across different services and partitions.
-QRNs are designed to reflect the hierarchical relationships of actors within the system, facilitating effective management, security, and operational oversight.
+The Akton Resource Name (Arn) is a structured identifier used within the Akton framework to uniquely identify and manage hierarchical actors across different services and partitions.
+Arns are designed to reflect the hierarchical relationships of actors within the system, facilitating effective management, security, and operational oversight.

-### QRN Structure
+### Arn Structure

-A QRN is composed of several parts, each representing a specific aspect of the resource:
+An Arn is composed of several parts, each representing a specific aspect of the resource:

-`qrn:partition:service:account-id:hierarchy/path`
+`arn:partition:service:account-id:hierarchy/path`

 #### Components

-- **qrn**: Indicates that the string is a Quasar Resource Name.
+- **Arn**: Indicates that the string is an Akton Resource Name.
-    - **partition**: Classifies the resource as internal or external (`quasar-internal`, `quasar-external`).
+    - **partition**: Classifies the resource as internal or external (`akton-internal`, `akton-external`).
-    - **service**: Specifies the service within Quasar that the actor belongs to.
+    - **service**: Specifies the service within Akton system that the actor belongs to.
     - **account-id**: Identifies the owner or account responsible for the actor.
     - **hierarchy/path**: Provides a path-like structure that shows the actor's position within the tree, reflecting parent-child relationships.